i05nagai/memorandum/language/english_speaking.md

     * The cartoon characters Snoopy and Charllie Brown were devised by Charles M.Schulz
 * that being said
     * Rose are usually red.
 That being said, they are also
+    * That being said (or that having been said) is used as a transition from something you have just said to something different, often something that contradicts the first thing.
+It is close in meaning to however.
+    * I love apples.
+That being said, I almost never eat them.
 * that said
     * I like turtles, Having said that, I will now proceed to show
     * Christmas is exploited by capitalism.
 That said, it is still a religious festival.